jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RM 26 Treatment of further income tax paid
 When this section applies
-(1) This section applies for the purposes of sections RM 2, RM 4, and RM 5 when a Maori authority pays further income tax under section OK 21 or OK 22 (which relate to further income tax for closing debit balance or when Maori authority stops being a Maori authority).
+(1) This section applies for the purposes of sections RM 2 and RM 4 when a Maori authority pays further income tax under section OK 21 or OK 22 (which relate to further income tax for closing debit balance or when Maori authority stops being a Maori authority).
 No refund
 (2) The authority is not entitled to a refund of the amount of further income tax paid which is treated as tax paid to satisfy an obligation yet to arise.